 6. Give your child periodic breaks and rest times

 Allow your child to have rests between study sessions.
 During these breaks, children can be allowed to go outdoors or get a snack.
-Breaks, rest and change of environment helps reduce stress levels and anxiety in children.
+Breaks, rest, and a change of environment help reduce stress levels and anxiety in children.